-- (a) he may at any time resign his office; and - (b) the Governor-General- - (i) in the case of the Chief Justice, acting in accordance with the advice of the Prime Minister given after consultation with the Leader of the Opposition; and - (ii) in the case of a Justice of the Supreme Court other than the Chief Justice, acting in accordance with the advice of the Judicial and Legal Services Commission and with the concurrence of the Prime
+- (a) he may at any time resign his office; and - (b) the Governor-General- - (i) in the case of the Chief Justice, acting in accordance with the advice of the Prime Minister given after consultation with the Leader of the Opposition; and - (ii) in the case of a Justice of the High Court other than the Chief Justice, acting in accordance with the advice of the Judicial and Legal Services Commission and with the concurrence of the Prime

-Tenure of office of Justices of Supreme Court.
+Tenure of office of Justices of High Court.
 26 of 1988.
 2 of 2001.
+25 of 2022.

-2 of 2001.
-Minister given after consultation with the Leader of the Opposition, may appoint a person over the age of sixty-five years as Chief Justice of the Supreme Court, or may permit a Justice who attains the age of sixty-five years to continue in office, until, in either case, such person has attained any later age not exceeding seventy-five years.
+106 Belize Constitution [CAP.
+4 2 of 2001.
+Minister given after consultation with the Leader of the Opposition, 25 of 2022. may appoint a person over the age of sixty-five years as Chief Justice of the High Court, or may permit a Justice who attains the age of sixty-five years to continue in office, until in either case, such person has attained any later age no exceeding seventy-five years.
 6 of 2021.
-(2) Notwithstanding that he has attained the age at which he is required by or under this section to vacate his office, a person holding the office of a justice of the Supreme Court may be permitted to continue in office for so long after attaining that age as may be necessary to enable him to deliver judgment or to do any other thing in relation to proceedings that were commenced before him before he attained that age only for such period as may be stated in an instrument of appointment.
+25 of 2022.
+(2) Notwithstanding that he has attained the age a which he is required by or under this section to vacate his office, a person holding the office of a justice of the High Court may be permitted to continue in office for so long after attaining that age as may be necessary to enable him to deliver judgment or to do any other thing in relation to proceedings that were commenced before him before he attained that age only for such period as may be stated in an instrument of appointment.
 6 of 2021.
-(3) A justice of the Supreme Court may be removed from office for- (a) inability to perform the functions of his office (whether arising from infirmity of body or mind or from any other cause); (b) persistently failing to give written decisions and reasons for the decision; (c) persistently failing to give written decisions and reasons for the decisions within such time as may be prescribed by the National Assembly; or (d) misbehaviour.
+25 of 2022.
+(3) A justice of the High Court may be removed from office for- (a) inability to perform the functions of his office (whether arising from infirmity of body or mind or from any other cause); (b) persistently failing to give written decisions and reasons for the decision; (c) persistently failing to give written decisions and reasons for the decisions within such time as may be prescribed by the National Assembly; or (d) misbehaviour.
 6 of 2021.
-(4) A justice of the Supreme Court may be removed from office if the question of his removal from office for inability to perform the functions of his office, for persistently not writing decisions, for failing to give decisions and reasons for the decisions within such time as may be prescribed by the National Assembly or for misbehaviour, has been referred to the Judicial and Legal Services Commission in writing and the Judicial and Legal Services Commission, after considering the matter, recommends in writing to the Belize Advisory Council that the question of removal ought to be investigated.
+25 of 2022.
+(4) A justice of the High Court may be removed from office if the question of his removal from office for inability to perform the functions of his office, for persistently not writing decisions, for failing to give decisions and reasons for the decisions within such time as may be prescribed by the National Assembly or for misbehaviour, has been referred to the Judicial and Lega Services Commission in writing and the Judicial and Lega Services Commission, after considering the matter recommends in writing to the Belize Advisory Council that the question of removal ought to be investigated.